FrostedFlaming0/timechain-agent/ARCHITECTURE.md

 ---

+## timechain_web/ — Optional browser UI

+**Responsibility:** provide a browser-based chat interface as an alternative to the REPL.
+Same agent stack, same chain, same configuration — just a different I/O layer.

+**Knows about:** FastAPI, Server-Sent Events, the same agent/chain/retriever that `run.py` uses (imported directly from `run.py` to share configuration).
+**Does not know about:** anything `run.py` doesn't already know about.
+It's strictly an interface layer.

+**Key components:**

+`webapp.py` is a FastAPI server that:
+- Boots the same Agent / Chain / Retriever stack as `run.py`, reusing `DATA_DIR`, `SYSTEM_PROMPT`, `FOUNDING_COMMITMENTS`, etc. directly.
+- Exposes endpoints for chain inspection (`/api/chain/status`, `/api/chain/recent`, `/api/chain/verify`), file upload (`/api/upload`), slash commands (`/api/command`), and chat turns (`/api/turn`, `/api/turn/stream`).
+- Streams responses via Server-Sent Events when the LLM client supports it (all four built-in providers do, via `llm.stream()`).
+- Serves blob bytes by sha256 (`/blobs/<sha>`) so ingested images render inline in chat.
+Cross-checks the chain to refuse arbitrary file reads.
+- Holds a single-session lock — only one browser tab is "active" at a time, protecting the chain's single-writer guarantee.
+All requests that touch the chain serialize through an asyncio lock regardless of session.

+`static/index.html` is a single-file frontend (vanilla JS, no build step).
+A typing indicator shows during the latency before tokens arrive; drag-and-drop ingestion works anywhere on the page; a sidebar surfaces recent reflections and revisions.

+**What this layer does NOT add to the chain:**

+The web UI never appends record types the REPL wouldn't append.
+Same observations, same responses, same reflections.
+If you can't tell from inspecting the chain whether a session was REPL or web, that's by design.

+**When you'd touch these files:** to change UI behavior (frontend), to add or modify endpoints (backend), or to expose new features.
+The underlying agent contract is shared with `run.py` and shouldn't be modified here — changes to how turns work belong in `agent.py`.

+---

 ## run.py — Configuration and entry point

 **Responsibility:** wire everything together, manage the persistent storage location, define identity (founding commitments) and behavior (system prompt), run the REPL.